allinbits/cosmos-cash/docs/Explanation/ADR/adr-005-registration-credential.md

 See [Glossary](../../reference/Glossary.md) for specific terms.

 > **NOTES:**
-> * Need to decide between 'legal person' and `legal entity`. `legal person` has a legal meaning, but `legal entity` is closer to W3C documentation where it refers to "entities"
+> In this ADR we SHALL USE `legal person` rather than `legal entity`.
+The terms are interchangeable, but `legal person` has a legal meaning.
+Note that W3C documentation uses `legal entity` when it refers to `legal person`

 ---